Mountain Reedbuck Hunting in South Africa

 Mountain Reedbuck trophy in a client 7 animal 8-day trophy hunt.

-Mountain Reedbuck hunting is in the early mornings and late evenings and spotted from an elevated vantage point in the thick brush and then stalked.
+Mountain reebuck hunting is in the early mornings and late evenings, and the reebuck is spotted from an elevated vantage point in the thick brush and then stalked.

 Where do you shoot a Mountain Reedbuck?